PLEASE NOTE: This Course will be attended virtually only.

 Timing & Location:

-Due to Covid-19 restrictions, this course is now scheduled to take place online over 4 days.
+This course is scheduled to take place online over 4 days.
 Maximum of 25 participants.
-New dates to be announced soon.